mateimone/telegram_bot_python/README.md

 Finally, let's put them all together.
 To receive notifications, you need to add webhooks to GitHub that connect to the address Ngrok is exposing.
 For GitHub to let you add webhooks, you will need to provide a sort of identification.
 This can be done by running a few commands in Telegram.
-Open it up, search for '@matei_github_bot', and press on start.
+Open it up, search for '@matei_github_bot', and click on start.
 Now, you will need to run the following:
 ```
 /linkghrepo param - links the bot to the repository name given as param
 /linkghtoken param - links the bot to the GitHub token given as param
 /linkghusername param - links the bot to the username given as param
 ```
-The GitHub repo is the name of the repository you want to add the webhooks to.\
+The GitHub repo is the name of the repository you want to have access to.\
 The GitHub token is your personal token that will be used to access the GitHub API (found [here](https://github.com/settings/tokens)).\
 The GitHub username is, well, the username you have on GitHub.

-Finally, look at the Ngrok terminal and take the port of the **web interface** address.
+Finally, look at the Ngrok terminal and copy the port of the **web interface** address.
 Run one last command, with ```param = web interface port```.\
 After a few seconds, you should receive a message on Telegram stating that the webhooks are set.
 You will now get notifications for certain updates on GitHub.
 A list of notifications can be found at the end of the file.